cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-23_r1/README.md

 reason: Experiment in progress
 ---

-# 2024-05-21 MS Sample Preparation for Wildtype in Varied Growth Media
+# 2024-05-23 MS Sample Preparation for ppGpp Perturbations
-This experiment was run to gather samples for total proteome quantification of wildtype *E. coli* grown in fast growth media.
-As part of the sample preparation, growth rates, total RNA, total Protein, and cell size measurements were acquired.
+This experiment was run to gather samples for total proteome quantification of *E. coli* grown in glucose media under various ppGpp perturbations.
+As part of the sample preparation, growth rates, total RNA, total protein, and cell size measurements were acquired.

 ## Materials & Equipment